a-n-irwin/a-n-irwin/README.md

 🔭 I'm currently not working on any project.
 Although, you could check out my last project - a Ludo game.
 It's on my repo.

-My other interests, besides coding, include music, animation movies, series, and pretty much anything I
+My interests, besides coding, include trading and technical analysis, listening to music, watching animations, gaming, and pretty much anything else I find interesting.
-find interesting.

 📫 You can reach me by email at [developer.irwin@gmail.com](mailto:developer.irwin@gmail.com)